 A full resolution dataset is created during export from the GS.
-The export is in a CARIS compatible format (\.CAF) and includes both Accepted and Rejected data.
+The export is in a CARIS compatible format (.CAF) and includes accepted data.
+Data is imported into CARIS HIPS in order to create a dataset in HDCS format.
+Data is delivered in the HDCS format.
 Data is stored to centimeter precision and is in meters.
 Soundings are not rounded.